Opuntia microdasys var. albispina - Complete Care and Growth Guide

 - Unlike many cacti, it lacks large spines, making it safer around pets and children, but glochids still cause irritation.

-- This cactus can adapt to slightly lower light levels, but it will grow more slowly.
+- Can adapt to slightly lower light levels, but growth will slow.

-- When handling, use thick gloves or tongs to prevent glochid contact.
+- Use thick gloves or tongs when handling to prevent glochid contact.

 Etymology - The Meaning Behind the Name